 Sir William Flinders Petrie

-Sir William Mathews Flinders Petrie is responsible for making archaeology the scientific discipline it is today.
+Sir William Mathews Flinders Petrie was responsible for making archaeology the scientific discipline it is today.

 Flinders Petrie was an English Archaeologist, born in 1853, who is remembered for introducing a systematic approach to archaeology, and for his efforts towards the preservation of artifacts.
 Petrie’s archaeological career was focused on Egypt, where he was responsible for the discovery, preservation, documentation, and study of countless artifacts and sites.
 Despite his lack of formal education, he was awarded the Edwards Professor of Egypt Archaeology and Philology, a professorial chair at University College in London, to honour his contributions to the field of Archaeology.
 Like him, most archaeologists at the time had little formal training in archaeology.
 However, unlike Petrie, they often took part in it out of personal interest in treasure or grand finds, rather than as a scientific endeavor.
 From his university position he was able to train a new generation of archaeologists.
 One of his students was Howard Carter, who did a field season under Petrie’s supervision, and went on to discover the tomb of Tutankhamun.